Mental Health American Egg on Instagram

 - Residential mental health program.
 This level of care is appropriate for more severe mental health issues after outpatient care has not been successful.
 Residential programs provide a safe, supportive environment for individuals to engage in more intensive treatment.

-The Treatment Specialist is a team of mental health professionals available to help individuals seeking information about mental health disorders or dual diagnosis.
+The Treatment Specialist will connect you to a team of mental health professionals available to help individuals seeking information about mental health disorders or dual diagnosis.
 The specialists can provide helpful information about a specific mental health challenge, including anxiety and/or depression linked to social media exposure.
 If you saw the message of the mental health egg on Instagram you know not to suffer in silence anymore.
-Reach out to The Treatment Specialist today at (866) 644-7911.
+Reach out to a Treatment Specialist today at (866) 644-7911.